MykKuc/terraform-backend-http-gitlab-config-script/README.md

 terraform-backend-http-gitlab-config-script
 ======

 **NOTE!** This script is only intended for Linux kernel based Operating systems.
+This script is only intended for Bash Unix shell.

 After navigating to the script directory, the script should be run using command ` . ./terraform_backend_http_gitlab_setup.sh` , because otherwise (if only command `./terraform_backend_http_gitlab_setup.sh` is run) the script will execute in the subshell and the environment variables will not be set for the system.